 The park has a Campground at Webb Lake with 136 wooded sites.
 This campground is a short walk to a nice sandy beach.
 So, you can be sure that Webb Lake Campground fills up quickly in the warmer months.

-Maine is a great state for camping.
-Whether you are a seasoned outdoor adventurer or you are looking for a more relaxed family camping experience there is something for everyone.
+Maine is definitely a great state for camping.
+Whether you are a seasoned outdoor adventurer or looking for a more relaxed family camping experience, there is something for everyone.
 Maine is known for its rugged coastline, its deep hardwood forests, many lakes, and gorgeous mountains.